PanosKatsaras/healthcare-crm/README.md

-# HealthCRM - Healthcare Management System
+# Healthcare CRM - Healthcare Management System

 HealthCRM is a Full-Stack healthcare management system designed to streamline the management of appointments, patients, doctors, medical records, and examinations.
 Built with modern technologies, it provides a robust and scalable solution for healthcare organizations.